h8d13/TERCES/README.md

 ./terces update    # Clones fresh copy to different folder
 ```
 >[!TIP]
 > Then re-enroll manually to upgrade/migrate.
-For this purpose keys are stored as a clear convention inside dir `.d/terces-0003`
+For this purpose keys are stored as a clear convention inside where TERCES/ lives as: `.d/terces-0003`

 ---